vevake/question_classifier/README.md

 # Overview
 This code implements a question classifier in singletask learning and multitask learning approach.
 The primary task dataset is the ['TREC'](http://cogcomp.cs.illinois.edu/Data/QA/QC/) dataset and the secondary task dataset is ['MSMARCO'](http://www.msmarco.org/) dataset.
+5 learning algorithms are implemented namely, logistic regression, multilayer perceptron, convolutional neural network, long short term memory network and gated recurrent unit networks.

 #Build dataset
 The dataset is already parsed and saved in the directory named 'data' .But it can also be downloaded from the official sites of ['TREC'](http://cogcomp.cs.illinois.edu/Data/QA/QC/) and ['MSMARCO'](http://www.msmarco.org/)